3DCoded/Happy-Hare/Spoolman-Support.md

 <p align="center"><img src="Spoolman-Support/spoolman_ui.png" width="80%"></p>

 To view the essential information about a spool use this command.
-If the `SPOOLID` parameter is omitted it will default to the currently active spool (if available):
+If the `SPOOLINFO` parameter is `0` or `-1` it will default to the currently active spool (if available):

-> MMU_SPOOLMAN SHOWINFO=1 SPOOLID=1
+> MMU_SPOOLMAN SPOOLINFO=1
 ```
 Spool is: Matte Green (id: 1)
 - Material: n/a